iamcal/php-emoji/README.md

     ?>

-When using the HTML format, you'll also need to include the <code>emoji.css</code> file, which points to the <code>iphone_emoji.png</code> image.
-These images come from the iPhone, so don't cover every DoCoMo/KDDI/Google emoji (they fall back to a question mark).
+When using the HTML format, you'll also need to include the <code>emoji.css</code> file, which points to the <code>emoji.png</code> image.
+These images come from the <a href="https://github.com/github/gemoji">gemoji</a> project and cover all current codepoints.

 IMPORTANT NOTE: This library currently only deals with UTF-8.
 If your source data is JIS or Shift-JIS, you're out of luck for the moment.